-For the last few years, the biggest shoes on trails and especially thru-hikes were Altra, and while they are a solid performing shoe choice they have a zero drop that causes pain for many hikers along with a very short lifespan on the rough terrain you encounter while on a long-distance hike.
+For the last few years, the biggest shoes on trails and especially thru-hikes were Altra.
+While they are a solid performing shoe choice, they have a zero drop that causes pain for many hikers and a very short lifespan on the rough terrain you encounter while on a long-distance hike.

 I found the KURU brand and reached out to grab their trail shoes, called the Chicane, and to use them while testing how they felt over miles and miles along with their durability and help give you more options to look at for your next hike, whether day, section or thru-hike.

 The CHICANE is available in full-grain leather uppers or a more airy combo of mesh and leather that allows you to explore the outdoors with the perfect balance of protection and ventilation needed.

 - Arch Support – Exceptional Arch Support is Built-in

 - Materials – Synthetic and Nubuck Leather Uppers, Synthetic linings, Non-Marking Rubber Outsole